simorgh1/golang/README.md

-# Build your RaspberryPi app in WSL
+# Build your RaspberryPi app in WSL using golang

 ## Install golang on WSL